6stringbeliever/frontend-nanodegree-feedreader/README.md

 # Additional Tests

-* In the RSS Feeds suite, add a test to make sure that the URL values in allFeeds are actually URLs
+* In the "RSS Feeds" suite, add a test to make sure that the URL values in allFeeds are actually URLs
+* In the "The Menu" suite, add a test to make sure that the menu closes when users select a feed from the menu.

 # References